m2e-code-quality/m2e-code-quality/doc/github-actions.md

 ## Signing

 The plugin is signed with a certificate for CN=m2e-code-quality.github.io.
 This certificate has been issued by Let's Encrypt.
+The certificate is requested manually using `certbot`, the challenge is added manually to <https://github.com/m2e-code-quality/m2e-code-quality.github.io>.
+The whole procedure is described here: <https://adangel.org/2021/09/16/code-signing-lets-encrypt-github-pages/>.
+See also the script `tools/request-new-code-signing-cert.sh`.

 The keystore is `tools/code-signing.p12`.